the MAC:

 COSTS -

-If our costs are more it's because we do more, if our costs are less its because we are smarter.
+If our costs are more it's because we do more, if our costs are less it's because we are smarter.

 Our itemized expenses include an overage allotment for unanticipated expenses or increase in cost of a thing or experience.
-In those cases, any aggregate of savings in that item over the three years will be returned.

 It is likely that our program costs less than many "tier one" schools.

-week because it is not feasible for our students to take on traditional experiences of working during the summer or while at school - and that is not a line item in other colleges' budgets BUT is a necessary consideration for students and families.
+One itemized cost we have included is an allowance of $100 per week because it is not feasible for our students to take on traditional experiences of working during the summer or while at school.

 All our expenditures will be a catalogued open book.